splytanalytics/splyt-cpp/readme.md

 - std::string context - Context of this API call.
 - HttpInterface httpint - Optional.
 HttpInterface used for HTTP requests.
 If one is not passed, it will use the default CurlHttpInterface.

-The HttpInterface is used to make POST calls to the Splyt servers and is located in "network/http_interfaces.h", you can create a class that extends the HttpInterface and pass it to the Init function if you wish.
-If you do not an instance of the CurlHttpInterface will be passed to make network calls.
+The HttpInterface is used to make POST calls to the Splyt servers and is located in "network/http_interface.h", you can create a class that extends the HttpInterface and pass it to the Init function if you wish.
+If you do not an instance of the OverrideHttpInterface will be passed to make network calls.
+The default OverrideHttpInterface is located in "platform/curl", this interface uses libcurl to send HTTP requests If the platform you are wishing to compile for does not support this and we do not yet have an SDK for it you can implement a new OverrideHttpInterface yourself.

 ### splyt->UpdateCollection